Harfenlabor/harfenlabor.com/exampleSite/content/research/speaking-in-song-2.md

 status = "approved by author"
 subjects_tag = []
 subtype = ["Performance Practice", "Musicology"] summary_text = "Ottavio Dantone shares his insights into the modernity of Monteverdi's musical language in this interview and demonstrates recitar cantando, accompanying himself on the harpsichord, through some of the key moments in Claudio Monteverdi´s masterpiece <i>L'Orfeo</i>.
-The interview took place on the stage of the Teatro Comunale di Ferrara where Dantone conducted <i>L'Orfeo</i>, staged for performance conditions similar to those in which the opera would have been performed in the 17th century. " timeline_tag = [] title = "Monteverdi’s <i>L’Orfeo</i>: Speaking in Song" type = "Research"
+The interview took place in the Teatro Comunale di Ferrara where Dantone conducted <i>L'Orfeo</i>, staged for performance conditions similar to those in which the opera would have been performed in the 17th century. " timeline_tag = [] title = "Monteverdi’s <i>L’Orfeo</i>: Speaking in Song" type = "Research"